 This institute is open to matriculated and visiting GW undergraduate and graduate students.
 This program will be of particular interest to students in political management and business as well as hospitality.

-We will partner with hospitality associations and government relations experts to understand and appreciate current legislation as well as learn strategies, techniques and protocol principles to effectively engage supporters and achieve change.
+We will partner with tourism and hospitality associations and government relations experts to understand and appreciate current legislation as well as learn strategies, techniques and protocol principles to effectively engage supporters and achieve change.

 Undergraduate students: TSTD 4900 | CRN: TBD